What is Bipolar Disorder – Symptoms, Causes

 • Therapies to identify as well as resolve triggers for depression or mania episodes.

-• Lifestyle changes– such as regular exercise, planning fun and enjoyable to give a sense of accomplishment
+• Lifestyle changes– such as regular exercise, and planning fun and enjoyable to give a sense of accomplishment

 • Dietary changes to improve sleep and reduce stress.